juleswhite/mobilecloud-15/assignments/assignment2/README.md

-# Assignment 2 Covering Weeks 2-4
+# Assignment 2 Covering Lectures in Weeks 2-3

 ## Running the Application